 Underfrequency Load Shedding Programs

 Underfrequency Load Shedding (UFLS) is implemented to restore power system frequency stability if system frequency drops below the UFLS operational set point.
 Significant deviations in system frequency typically occur during major disturbances such as a loss of generation or events in excess of design contingencies used for planning purposes.
-UFLS is considered the “safety net” for the BES and a last resort automatic control operation designed to stabilize BES islands for a generation deficiency.
+UFLS is considered the “safety net” for the BPS and a last resort automatic control operation designed to stabilize BPS islands for a generation deficiency.
 Various fractions of load are shed through this process, typically 25%.
 UFLS is primarily installed on distribution feeders, where DER is increasingly being deployed.

 NERC has a set of requirements in the PRC-006 standard and NPCC has more stringent requirements in NPCC’s Regional Standard, PRC-006-NPCC which outline expected UFLS performance.
 Approved and effective versions of these standards may both be found on the NERC website.